SupraSummus/ipfs-execute/README.md

  * `apk` - alpine linux apk package with init pointing to script that installs stuff.
 This container expects directory with `rootfs.tar.gz` and `repository` (dir with alpine repo structure) as argument.
-   // TODO package installation is super slow.
-But why?

 In `repository` there is a hash of alpine repository mirror.